VitaDAO/VitaDAO-contracts/README.md

 // uint256 public VOTING_DURATION = 10;
 ```

-If you fail to do this, the tests will appear to freeze and take a forever to finish.
+If you fail to do this, the tests will take forever and ultimately fail when javascript runs out of memory.
 If that happens, Ctrl-C out of that process and use the testing timeouts above.

 ### Against the already started local dev chain (as you ran above)